-- governmental, agricultural, trade, fiscal, import, monetary, and exchange control programs and policies; - weather and climate conditions; - changing supply and demand relationships; - changes in international balances of payments and trade; - U.S. and international rates of inflation; - currency devaluations and revaluations; - U.S. and international political and economic events; - changes in interest and foreign currency/exchange rates; - · market liquidity; and - changes in philosophies and emotions of market participants.
+- governmental, trade, fiscal, import, monetary and exchange control programs and policies; - weather and climate conditions; - changing supply and demand relationships; - changes in international balances of payments and trade; - U.S. and international rates of inflation; - currency devaluations and revaluations; - U.S. and international political and economic events; - changes in interest and foreign currency/exchange rates; - market liquidity; and - changes in philosophies and emotions of market participants.

-Exposure to the commodities markets through investments in Commodity-Linked Investments may subject the Fund to greater volatility than investments in traditional securities.
+Exposure to the commodities markets through investments in commodity-linked instruments, including Metals Derivatives, may subject the Fund to greater volatility than investments in traditional securities.
 Significant changes in the value of commodities may lead to volatility in the Fund's NAV and market price.